Trump broadsides unite warring Dems – but for how long?

 The president is eager to latch the party itself to those kinds of comments, as he fights accusations of racism in response to his original tweets.

 Trump went after the freshmen lawmakers again Monday afternoon, claiming that they "hate America" and saying that Omar in particular "hates Jews."
-He warned Democrats against letting them influence their direction.
+He warned Democrats against letting them influence their direction: "If they want to gear their wagons against these four people, I think they're going to have a very tough election."

-"If they want to gear their wagons against these four people, I think they're going to have a very tough election."
+His original tweets had said "Democrat Congresswomen" should go back and fix the "corrupt" and "crime infested places" they came from and then "come back and show us how it's done."

 The entire controversy, though, is causing some headaches for Trump with his own party, as sitting GOP lawmakers are starting to speak out against his rhetoric.